MrDongZhenyu/MrDongZhenyu.github.io/_pages/publications.md

     <br>
     <font size="3">
       <span style="color: gray;">
-        We built an automated, incubator-integrated LSCI platform for longitudinal monitoring of embryonic heart rate, blood-flow dynamics, and vascular structures.
-We established its potential as a rapid, quantitative platform for screening cardiovascular drugs and assessing their effects on embryonic heart function.
+        We built a non-invasive LSCI system for visualizing extra-embryonic blood vessels through intact avian eggs,enabling detection of vessels as small as ∼100 𝜇m in diameter.
+We improved temporal resolution for real-time and longitudinal monitoring of blood-flow dynamics and embryonic heart rate through intact eggshells.
+We further extended longitudinal vascular imaging to day 5 by developing a time-domain Fourier high-pass filtering method to suppress low-frequency artifacts from eggshell cracks and embryo body movements.
+We finally implemented a machine-learning framework with feature extraction to classify embryonic developmental stages from LSCI images, achieving 85% accuracy.
       </span>
     </font>
   </div>